 When you are using your personal power well, you know your needs and are taking action to get them met.
-You are in control, or as our friend Rotter (1966) said, your ‘locus of control’ is internal.
-(By ‘personal power’, I do not mean you are lording power over others, being powerful over them so they are ‘less than’ or ‘lower than’ you.)
+You are in control, or Rotter (1966) said, your ‘locus of control’ is internal.

-When your locus of control is external, events and situations happen to you, others have the control and determine how you feel, or everything rests with fate, luck or chance.
-In these cases, you often feel a sense of having no control, and you may hear yourself saying ‘why me’, ‘if only they would’, ‘nothing changes, etc. A cloud of stress seems to follow you around wherever you go.
+When your locus of control is mainly external, events and situations happen to you, others have the control and determine how you feel.
+Or everything rests with fate, luck or chance.
+In these cases, you often feel a sense of having no control.
+You may hear yourself saying ‘why me’, ‘if only they would’, ‘nothing changes’, etc. A cloud of stress seems to follow you around wherever you go.
 Not a fun place to be.

 The language we use when talking to ourselves often signals to us where our locus of control is at any given point in time.

-But there are times when we you are doing things, sometimes for others, sometimes for yourself, you feel are doing the right thing, and are even achieving good things.
+There are times when we you are doing things, you feel are doing the right thing, and are even achieving good things.
 You feel more or less in control.
 Yet you feel tired, even worn out, and possibly under appreciated.
-Again, this is normal and all part of the learning process.
+Again, this is normal.
+We all get into this place from time to time.